 “I’m just really in the dark.
 It’s like a full time job," Nelson said, explaining that her day begins and ends online and on the phone checking on her claims.

 “Every morning at 8:15 I’m on with the phone in my hand ready to be the first one to call,” said Nelson.
 “When you call, they play the little message and the phone will automatically hang up on you.
 You literally can't get though to anyone and they say there is a queue that you get put into.
 I’ve been calling for weeks since the end of March basically every single day.”

 A spokesperson for the VEC said that the the system was unequipped to handle the volume of calls coming in, but has since been upgraded.

 “We were having problems with a lot of people not getting through because our system was only able to handle a certain amount of calls and we upgraded that system,” said VEC spokesperson Joyce Fogg.
 “The automated system is disconnecting them, it's not a staff person hanging up.”

 Fogg acknowledges that getting through over the phone is a challenge.

 “I suggest that you file online,” said Fogg.
 “If you don’t get a response if you can’t get through to answer your questions send an email.”

-You can email the VEC at email@example.com.
-But Fogg warned that they are receiving up to 20,000 emails per day.
+Virginians can email the VEC at email@example.com, but Fogg warned that they are receiving up to 20,000 emails per day.